tensorlakeai/indexify/docs/docs/apis/extractors/embedding.md

 Based on [E5_Small_V2](https://huggingface.co/intfloat/e5-small-v2) which only works for English texts.
 Long texts will be truncated to at most 512 tokens.

 #### [Hash](https://github.com/tensorlakeai/indexify-extractors/tree/main/embedding/hash-embedding)
 This extractor extractors an "identity-"embedding for a piece of text, or file.
-It uses the sha256 to calculate the unique embeding for a given text, or file.
+It uses the sha256 to calculate the unique embedding for a given text, or file.
 This can be used to quickly search for duplicates within a large set of data.

 #### [Jina](https://github.com/tensorlakeai/indexify-extractors/tree/main/embedding/jina_base_en)
 This extractor extractors an embedding for a piece of text.